-Task Person Assigned Notes

-"Shelter for [WEATHER

-HAZARD].
-Move to safe

-Make announcement locations.
-Shelter for

-[WEATHER HAZARD].
-Move

-OUELTED / All of the last to safe locations."

-SHELTER (move to safe locations) All staff, students, and visitors Follow SRP directions

-Call 911 if needed

-Contact school division (Note: who to contact at division level)

-Communicate with auxiliary buildings (Note: how communication should be handled, i.e., radio, phone, etc.)

-Gather daily roster/visitor log

-to account for everyone on property

-Monitor National Weather

-Service and Emergency Alert

-System for information

-Ensure all visitors are

-accounted for

-Account for all staff members assigned to the school

-Check in with safe locations

-for student rosters

-Provide first aid, if needed

-Account for absent students
+Task Person Assigned Notes Make announcement "Shelter for [WEATHER HAZARD].
+Move to safe locations.
+Shelter for [WEATHER HAZARD].
+Move to safe locations."
+SHELTER (move to safe locations) All staff, students, and visitors Follow SRP directions Call 911 if needed Contact school division [Note who to contact at division level] Communicate with auxiliary buildings [Note how communication should be handled (radio, phone, etc.)] Gather daily roster/visitor log to account for everyone on property Monitor National Weather Service and Emergency Alert System for information Ensure all visitors are accounted for Account for all staff members assigned to the school Check in with safe locations for student rosters Provide first aid if needed Account for absent students